pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

    }
 }
 ```
 This service needs to extend FirebaseMessagingService.
-When the target device receives a notification, onMessageReceived is called.
-You have in your hands the remoteMessage object, which contains all the information that you received about the notification.
+When the target device receives a notification, <mark>onMessageReceived</mark> is called.
+You have in your hands the <mark>remoteMessage</mark> object, which contains all the information that you received about the notification.
 Now let's create an actual notification with that information.
 ```
 @Override public void onMessageReceived(RemoteMessage remoteMessage) {